puppetlabs/puppet-docs/source/pe/3.0/orchestration_adding_actions.markdown

 ### Step 2: Create Relationships and Set Variables

-For any class that will be installing plugins **on agent nodes,** you should put the following five lines near the top of the class definition:
+For any class that will be installing plugins **on agent nodes,** you should put the following four lines near the top of the class definition:

 {% highlight ruby %}
     Class['pe_mcollective::server::plugins'] -> Class[$title] ~> Service['pe-mcollective']